cloudlinkd-networks/SmartSchool-WhatsApp-Notification/README.md

 Our aim is to deliver maximum functionality, enabling you as a site owner to configure the plugin exactly as needed, all while maintaining an user-friendly interface.<br>
 However, it's beneficial to be familiar with all the available options.<br>

-The plugin is organized into two primary sections: Installation and Settings.
+The plugin is organized into two primary sections:<br>

+Installation and Settings.

 ## Installation